johans-work/niyanodes/README.md

 Programming has always been abstraction oriented, and abstractions have never been confined to the machine.

 Niya is the first tool focused on the highest level of abstraction we can represent in machines - abstraction itself.

-Abstraction, abstracted.
+Niya is abstraction abstracted.

 ## abstract positivism